Chart Color Schemes

 Oakdowns demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 22.6%, significantly lower than the SA4 region average of 32.8%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 14.4%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.1%).
-Trade and technical skills are prominent, with 41.5% of residents aged 15+ holding vocational credentials - advanced diplomas (9.9%) and certificates (31.6%).
+Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.1%).
+Vocational credentials are prevalent, with 41.5% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (31.6%).
+Educational participation is high at 29.7%, with 11.8% in primary education, 5.7% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education